pypy/pypy/rpython/doc/rtyper.rst

 Overview
 --------

-The RPython Typer is the bridge between the :ref:`Annotator <annotator>` and the low-level code generators.
+The RPython Typer is the bridge between the :ref:`Annotator <annotator>` and the code generators.
 The annotations of the :ref:`Annotator <annotator>` are high-level, in the sense that they describe RPython types like lists or instances of user-defined classes.

-In general, though, to emit code we need to represent these high-level annotations in the low-level model of the target language; for C, this means structures and pointers and arrays.
-The Typer both determines the appropriate low-level type for each annotation, and tries to replace *all* operations in the control flow graphs with one or a few low-level operations.
+To emit code we need to represent these high-level annotations in the low-level model of the target language; for C, this means structures and pointers and arrays.
+The Typer both determines the appropriate low-level type for each annotation and replaces each high-level operation in the control flow graphs with one or a few low-level operations.
 Just like low-level types, there is only a fairly restricted set of low-level operations, along the lines of reading or writing from or to a field of a structure.

-In theory, this step is optional; some code generators might be able to read the high-level types directly.
-However, we expect that case to be the exception.
+In theory, this step is optional; a code generator might be able to read the high-level types directly.
+Our experience, however, suggests that this is very unlikely to be practical.
 "Compiling" high-level types into low-level ones is rather more messy than one would expect.
 This was the motivation for making this step explicit and isolated in a single place.
-After Typing, the graphs can only contain very few operations, which makes the job of the code generators much simpler.
+After RTyping, the graphs only contain operations that already live on the level of the target language, making the job of the code generators much simpler.

 Example: Integer operations